akanksha260991/bs_docs_revamp_content/app_automate/appium/set-up-your-test/specify-which-app-to-test.md

 # Specifying the Uploaded App to be Tested

+Appium provides a series of capabilities that you can set for the Appium version you are running.
+Appium server on the BrowserStack will receive the capability you set on the client side.
+User can use BrowserStack specific capabilities to configure the tests.

-User can test their previously uploaded apps on BrowserStack, that were uploaded using a Custom ID.
+To test the previously uploaded apps on BrowserStack, that were uploaded using a Custom ID, use the capability:

 ### browserstack.app_version